In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 Just in the middle of the city you can find the Botanical garden.
 A real oasis on a hot summer’s day, as the building has been designed with many shade points.

-The Botanical gardens are really well laid out: indigenous regional species with this work are sitting alongside a large collection of species from around the world.
+The Botanical gardens are really well laid out: indigenous regional species are sitting alongside a large collection of species from around the world.

-Well worth taking time out for a visit in a hot day.
+Well worth taking time out for a visit on a hot day.

 22. Tomato party!
 Tomatina

-The TOMATINA Festival is one of the worlds most famous festivals.
+The TOMATINA Festival is one of the world’s most famous festivals.
 One of the coolest things to do in Valencia in summer!
-This is exactly where you can fight by throwing tomatos at your buddies and strangers.
+This is exactly where you can fight by throwing tomatoes at your buddies and strangers.

-Even though theis Tomato party is held in Buñol, around 35 km from Valencia, most people who attend this festival stay at Valencia.
+Even though the Tomato party is held in Buñol, around 35 km from Valencia, most people who attend this festival stay in Valencia.